otrv4/otrv4/otrv4.md

       long-term key within the Client Profile is trusted or not.
 This decision is optional.
 5. If multiple valid prekey ensembles remain:
-    * If there are keys that are untrusted and trusted in the Client Profile, decide whether to only use the trusted long-term keys; and send messages with each one of them.
+    * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use the trusted long-term keys; and send messages with each one of them.
 This decision is optional.
     * If there are several instance tags in the list of prekey ensembles,